 By 1971, 17 years had passed since Brown v.
 Board, but no one would have known that school segregation had been banned by looking at the Charlotte-Mecklenburg school district in North Carolina.
 That year, the Supreme Court ruled in the landmark Swann v.
 Charlotte-Mecklenburg Board of Education case that busing Black children to white schools was a logical remedy to the widespread segregation that still existed.
 The decision had nationwide implications as out-of-district busing improved racial equity in education but also triggered an enormous backlash.

 North Dakota: The Sioux take a stand for water

 The Standing Rock Sioux Tribe, its ancestral burial grounds, and its water supply were in the way of the Dakota Access Pipeline, but that didn’t stop construction from being approved in 2016.
 Peaceful protestors converged on the site and were met with a violent response from private energy industry security forces and an assortment of highly militarized police agencies.
 The moment sparked a movement, as an outraged public learned of tactics like the use of attack dogs, water cannons in subfreezing weather, sound cannons, automatic rifles, and concussion grenades on peaceful protestors exercising their First Amendment rights.

 Ohio: A child dies in Cleveland

-In 2014, a 12-year-old African American boy in Cleveland named Tamir Rice was carrying a realistic-looking toy gun when he was killed by a white police officer, who shot the child before his patrol car had even come to a complete stop.
+In 2014, a 12-year-old African American boy in Cleveland named Tamir Rice was carrying a toy gun when he was killed by a white police officer, who shot the child before his patrol car had even come to a complete stop.
 As is so often the case, no officer was indicted, and the incident sparked nationwide protests demanding police accountability and reform.

 Oklahoma: A child gets a burger